zhukant/Karabiner-Numpad-Mode/README.md

 I have created a suite of modifications that emulates layers on the keyboard which place hard-to-reach keys right underneath your fingers.
 This virtually eliminates having to use the number row for *any* reason, and does away with the arrow keys entirely.
 Scroll half-way down for a summary of the main features, and all the way to the bottom for installation.

 Please note that I use the Dvorak keyboard layout exclusively for composition.
-Most of the modifications work exactly as intended on QWERTY layouts, but on occasion a symbol may seem to be in an odd place.
+Most of the modifications work exactly as intended on QWERTY layouts, but on occasion a symbol may seem to be in an odd place, although as far as I can tell it might have ended up being the opposite (as usual…).

 Dvorak users: the keys below are named after their appearance on a QWERTY keyboard, not after the character that you are typing.
 So if I refer to the J key, this is the button that creates the letter "h" in your world.
 Hopefully, you are familiar with the effect.